Sarayu30/Rag_model_for_McD/README.md

 ## Features

-- **Dynamic Query Handling**: Responds to user queries with contextually relevant answers.
+- Dynamic Query Handling: Responds to user queries with contextually relevant answers.
-- **Contextual Relevance**: Retrieves specific information from the dataset to enhance response accuracy.
+- Contextual Relevance: Retrieves specific information from the dataset to enhance response accuracy.
-- **Interactive Interface**: Engages users in a conversation-like manner through an interactive loop.
+- Interactive Interface: Engages users in a conversation-like manner through an interactive loop.

 ## Requirements